Tips for Better Sleep: Be Healthier Mentally, Spiritually and Physically

 - Finish eating 2-3 hours before lying down – Especially if you have acid reflux.
 Your body needs proper time to digest food before it moves to sleep mode.
 If you have issues with acid, laying down might cause heartburn.

-- Have your head and shoulders elevated – I have a block of wood under the head post of my bed.
+- Sleep with your head and shoulders elevated – I have a block of wood under the head post of my bed.
 The way you sit or lay in bed actually affects your sleep quality because it can relieve heartburn and also makes breathing easier for everyone.

-- Sleep on your left side – Laying on the left can help with acid reflux, as well as help the digestive system and the lymph nodes.
+- Sleep on your left side – Sleeping on the left can help with acid reflux, as well as help the digestive system and the lymph nodes.

 - Avoid smoking – Smoking interrupts the sleep cycle.
 Especially if you smoke when you’re tired, the nicotine tells your body it’s not tired anymore (even though it is).